powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

    import pypowsybl as pp

-This simple version of flow decomposition will evolve with next versions of flow decomposition Java version.

 First example
 -------------

 To perform a flow decomposition, you need at least a network.
-The flow decomposition computer will return a dataframe containing the flow decomposition and the reference values.
+The flow decomposition computer returns a dataframe containing the flow decomposition and the reference values.
+The reference values are the active power flows in AC on the original network and in DC on the compensated network.
+By default, the compensated network is the same as the original network as the loss compensation is not activated by default.
 This are toy examples that do not reflect reality.

 .. doctest::